motazalratta/de-assessments/Phase1/README.md

 # Phase1 - Publisher

-A small python application that reads all input files (waits for new files to arriave) and publishes the data to Google Pub/Sub
+A small python application that reads all input files (waits for new files to appear) and publishes the data to Google Pub/Sub

 ## Key Points
 - Configurable: reads all inputs from config.yml